MAST302 Planning the Master Thesis - Landscape Architecture

 • Submission/participation in three excercises

 • Attendance is obligatory (min.
-80% of attendance of lectures, seminars and group discussion within the class)
+80% attendance lectures and seminars)

 • Notes